jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

   <pre> chmod +x run_workshop_pmpnn.sh </pre>
 - Run shell script (which runs PMPNN)
 <pre> ./run_workshop_pmpnn.sh </pre>
-- The .fa output file should populate in the output folder you specified inside a seqs folder
+- The .fa output file should populate in the output folder you specified inside a seqs folder <br>
 <img width="748" height="80" alt="Screenshot 2025-09-11 at 4 22 59 PM" src="https://github.com/user-attachments/assets/55636a1e-bb07-4106-b74a-d441af3e0fec" />
 - The output file will look like this, where the binder is the part before the slash in the bottom half of the file.
 You'll notice that the sequence for the receptor was also redesigned, which PMPNN will do.
 We will just supply the original receptor sequence for colabfold.
 <img width="722" height="334" alt="Screenshot 2025-09-11 at 4 23 40 PM" src="https://github.com/user-attachments/assets/524f585d-9da9-4131-a965-4424257ef215" />